 Slowly I took out a folded picture from my back pocket.
 I chose a brain scan of a depressed person.
 Now this may seem quite unusual given the circumstance but I think it represents humanity perfectly and encourages aliens to interact with us in a positive manner.

+The scan is able to depict how a mental state can shift the brain’s biological processes to deactivate activity.
+While forms of literature can express the creativity in humans, an academic interpretation of the intangible concept of depression is more attractive and displays a potential benefit to collaborating with us.
+The scan implies how sensitive we humans are to external stimuli.
+This vulnerability would reduce the chances Martians perceive us as threatening.
+It's a sufficient yet very humbling image that explicitly states both our physical weaknesses and our technological strengths.

 Advancements in technology serve the purpose of alleviating humans from problems that inhibit our future ambitions and longings.
 Our influence escalated up to a point where complete dominance against other species was not only possible but happening at an expeditious rate.
 So why is it that both suicide and stress levels have been at an all time high.
 During this era, nations are globalising, which in turn gradually accept a wider body of ideals and perspectives, yet acculturative stress has been an increasingly huge problem for some humans.
 Human beings aren't just conquerors who salvage every piece of resource we find and completely lay waste to it.
 As complex as we think we are, all of us face the same problem: finding purpose.
 In essence, we are social creatures that search for greater meaning behind our actions through limitless interrelations with our world and others.
 Abstract concepts like the afterlife were created to fit our need for fulfilment.
 As Russian Psychologist Lev Vygotsky mentions, “ Through others, we become ourselves.”
 No person is who they are because they were born a particular way.

-We are curious beings in search of the truth but this image tells us we still suffer from internal problems that keep us from achieving perfection.
-Technology has progressed up to a point where identifying cognitive illnesses can be done casually.
-The scan is able to depict how a mental state can shift the brain’s biological processes to deactivate activity.
-Offering something so abstract and conveying it in a pragmatic manner is more than enough to convince Martians to prolong their communication with humans.
-While forms of literature can express the creativity in humans, an academic interpretation of the intangible concept of depression is more attractive and displays a potential benefit to collaborating with us.
-The scan implies how sensitive we humans are to external stimuli.
-This vulnerability would reduce the chances Martians perceive us as threatening.
-It's a sufficient yet very humbling image that explicitly states both our physical weaknesses and our technological strengths.

 After a while the shadow behind the rock began to take form.
 Unbeknownst to me, the boundless barrier had already dissipated.
 A hand reached from the darkness and I was going to take it.